AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/edit-create-risk-types.md

 product-area: system-administration
 navigation-topic: configure-system-defaults
 title: Edit and create risk types
-description: **DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
-IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS. ****Linked here: https://workfront.zendesk.com/hc/en-us/articles/216673908
+description: "**DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
+IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS. ****Linked here: https://workfront.zendesk.com/hc/en-us/articles/216673908"
 ---

 # Edit and create risk types